codeandcolours/prettypointer/README.md

 #prettypointer
-###A small JS plugin to change your cursor on specific events.
+###A small JS plugin to change your cursor on specific events
 _Use with care_